eldysha/ebg-siren/README.md

 # ebg-siren
-the repository contains an excel file with the description of the attributes mapped a doc file with the description of the ebg model and the rdf model of the model
+the repository contains two (identical) excel file with the description of the attributes mapped a doc file with the description of the ebg model and a rdf model of the ontology (coming soon...)